MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extensions-overview.md

 Otherwise, an extension can be updated from source by following the [Install extensions](#install-extensions) instructions.

 If an extension name cannot be resolved by the CLI, uninstall it and attempt to reinstall.
 There's also the possibility that the extension was moved out of preview and became a built-in command for the CLI.
-Try updating the CLI as described in [Install the Azure CLI 2.0](install-azure-cli.md) and see if the extension's commands were added.
+Try updating the CLI as described in [Install the Azure CLI](install-azure-cli.md) and see if the extension's commands were added.

 ## Uninstall extensions